swordfatih/BRillant/README.md

 Put your files in the `apache-ftpserver\res\home` folder.

+# Usage
 ### Programmers
 Programmers use the port 4000 to connect to the server.

+When connected, programmers can log in their existing account or create a new account, in which case they need to provide the url of their FTP server.
+After authentification, different actions are possible as installing a new service, updating an existing one, activating or disactivating a service, changing the URL of your FTP server or deleting a service.

 ### Users
 Users use the port 3000 to connect to the server.

-# Usage
-When connected, programmers can log in their existing account or create a new account, in which case they need to provide the url of their FTP server.
-After authentification, different actions are possible as installing a new service, updating an existing one, activating or disactivating a service, changing the URL of your FTP server or deleting a service.

-Users are shown the list of active services.
+When connected, users are shown the list of active services.
 They can chose one and directly start using them.

 ## BRi Standard
 Service classes must follow the BRi standard in order to be added to the platform, here are all the conditions.